AlexOrtiz5/Social_Media/README.md

     - Subscriber Growth Rate (if temporal data is available within a merged file).
   - Basic Statistical Analysis:
     - Calculating correlations between different numerical variables (e.g., subscribers and views).
-    - Performing t-tests or ANOVA to compare the means of engagement metrics across different groups (e.g., categories).

 # Technologies
   List with used technologies: